open-webui/docs/features.md

 ## Key Features of Open WebUI ⭐

-- 🚀 **Effortless Setup**: Install seamlessly using Docker or Kubernetes (kubectl, kustomize or helm) for a hassle-free experience.
+- 🚀 **Effortless Setup**: Install seamlessly using Docker or Kubernetes (kubectl, kustomize or helm) for a hassle-free experience with support for both ':ollama' and ':cuda' tagged images.

 - 🤝 **Ollama/OpenAI API Integration**: Effortlessly integrate OpenAI-compatible APIs for versatile conversations alongside Ollama models.
 Customize the Ollama API URL to link with **LMStudio, GroqCloud, Mistral, OpenRouter, and more**.